Chew Disco: Hiatus

 Following the relocation of Obong to Berlin in 2015, the project entered hiatus.
-Between 2015 and 2019, the two, noted for their “amazing chemistry”, continued to DJ both as a duo and independently in the UK and Berlin.
+Between 2015 and 2019, the two continued to sporadically collaborate and DJ both as a duo and independently in the UK and Berlin.

 In 2015, West began an Arts Council funded multimedia collaboration with British artist Ajamu X. The project, I Am For You Can Enjoy, combines West's video oral history interviews with Ajamu's portraits to explore the lived experiences of queer, Black, male and masculine-identified sex workers.